Kaboom242/quillquest-stories/Golemheart/Prompt.md

 - **Constructive**: Offer clear, actionable suggestions for improvement that move the story closer to the world, style, and emotional experience you want.
 - **Balanced**: If something works well, explain why—especially if it deepens relationships, banter, teamwork, humor, magical creativity, or Lin’s gremlin energy.
 - **Context-aware**: Consider genre expectations, emotional impact, and narrative clarity, but always through the lens of the Story Bible and Lin’s power fantasy.
+**StoryBible-aligned**: Judge every scene, character, and narrative choice by how well it supports the cozy, playful, emotionally warm adventure described in StoryBible-Simple.md.
+Dark, gritty, or high-stakes scenes are allowed and can be powerful—they should be embraced when the skeleton calls for them.
+The cozy-chaos balance comes from character responses (friendship, humor, creative problem-solving) rather than avoiding dramatic events.
+Prioritize fun, cleverness, magical creativity, and character relationships, but don't sacrifice spectacular sequences or meaningful consequences for generic "cozy" requirements.too dense, overwhelming, or rushed, break the arc into multiple chapters.
+Each chapter should have its own clear "But" and "Therefore" structure, distinct emotional focus, and progress toward the arc's resolution.
+**Trust the Skeleton's Emotional Beats**: When the skeleton calls for dramatic moments, devastating consequences, or spectacular magical sequences, trust that these beats are worth pursuing.
+The cozy-chaos balance should come from how characters respond to dramatic events (with friendship, humor, problem-solving creativity), not from avoiding dramatic events entirely.
+**Cozy-Chaos Balance Techniques**:
+- Let dramatic consequences happen, then show characters adapting with humor, teamwork, and clever solutions
+- Use Lin's gremlin energy to find wonder and excitement in catastrophic situations
+- Include banter and character chemistry during action sequences
+- Show characters helping others and building community even in crisis
+- Balance high-stakes moments with small discoveries, partnerships, and friendship moments
+- Let magical creativity and collaboration be the solution to seemingly overwhelming problems

+Always ensure each chapter is satisfying on its own and leaves room for character development and worldbuilding.

 Focus areas: